 Dwivedi and Dwivedi (1992) showed that 10 kg ZnSO4 ha-1 was adequate to increase potato tuber yield and starch content.
 They concluded that starch content in potato tubers were affected not only by Zn rate but also by the method of Zn application.
 In their study, starch content of tuber was significantly affected by soil application (10 kg ZnSO4 ha-1) as well as seed soaking with Zn (R2=0.602).
 Kumar et al. (2008) opined that greater accumulation of starch depends on the higher rate of photosynthesis, better translocation of photosynthates from leaves to tubers and subsequent conversion to starch.
 Therefore, increased starch accumulation in tubers might be due to higher rate of photosynthesis with zinc application.

 The increased tuber yield of potato might be attributed to the beneficial effect on tuberization as a result of Zn application and Zn content in tubers (Singh et al., 2010).
 The reason is zinc plays a key role in plant metabolism, particularly in auxin synthesis, which is an essentially required for the growth and development of a crop (Sarkar et al., 2018).
-Zinc activates the glutamic dehydrogenase enzyme, synthesizing of RNA and DNA enhancing gliadin and glutenin contents, which are the main protein components of gluten accumulated in the later stage of tuber forming.
+Zinc activates the glutamate dehydrogenase enzyme, synthesizing of RNA and DNA enhancing gliadin and glutenin contents, which are the main protein components of gluten accumulated in the later stage of tuber forming.
 The present study hints that the scope exists to enhance tuber Zn concentration by applying Zn fertilizer.
 Lone et al. (2017) reported enhanced tuber Zn concentration due to increasing soil Zn supplied when sufficient Zn was available to the plants.
 This suggests a proper combination of N and Zn applications.

 Effect of Zn fertilizer treatments on tuber Zn concentration of potato